FarhadMadadzade/ID2223-news-sentiment/README.md

 This notebook is similar to the training_pipeline.py script but is in a python notebook format.
 In this notebook we fine-tuned and uploaded the first version of our model to huggingface.

 ## yahoo_finance_news_scraper.py
 This module contains the functions necessary to do the scraping on yahoo news to find the headlines that are related to a specific search term.
+The script ran into errors when using Python versions higher than 3.10, so we recommend to use version 3.9 or 3.8.

 # How to run the pipelines